 Control of Foodborne Microorganisms

-The course has special focus on the interaction between microbiological safety and quality and food processing and preservation.
+This course has special focus on microbiological safety and quality and the interaction with food processing and preservation.
 It deals with qualitative and quantitative effects of physical and chemical preservation principles on microbial cells and populations and provides examples of the tools and programmes currently available for predictions of growth and inactivation.
-We shall also discuss sampling strategies and the role of selection, injury, and adaptation in microrganisms.
-The application of the knowledge qualitatively and quantitatively in HACCP, design of safe processes, and risk assessment is discussed.
+The role of selection, injury, and adaptation in microrganisms is discussed as well as sampling strategies.
+The application of these qualitative and quantitative aspects in HACCP and design of safe processes is included.
 If needed, there will be an initial brush-up on major foodborne pathogens, toxins and common spoilage microorganisms as well as central food hygiene issues.